You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 What are the generic drug sources for amphetamine and what is the scope of freedom to operate?

-Amphetamine is the generic ingredient in thirty-one branded drugs marketed by Neos Theraps Inc, Neos Theraps, Actavis Labs Fl Inc, Teva, Takeda Pharms Usa, Actavis Elizabeth, Ani Pharms, Ascent Pharms Inc, Aurolife Pharma Llc, Elite Labs Inc, Granules, Impax Labs, Lannett Co Inc, Lupin, Nesher Pharms, Ph Health, Rhodes Pharms, Specgx Llc, Sun Pharm Inds Inc, Sun Pharm Industries, Teva Pharms Usa, Barr Labs Inc, Teva Womens, Accord Hlthcare, Alkem Labs Ltd, Alvogen, Barr, Cediprof Inc, Epic Pharma Llc, Nuvo Pharm, Pharmobedient, Sandoz, Teva Pharms, Zydus Pharms, Ucb Inc, Azurity, Amneal Pharms, Bionpharma, Dr Reddys Labs Sa, Glenmark Pharms Ltd, Lannett, Novast Labs, Prinston Inc, Sanaluz, Senores Pharms, and Tris Pharma Inc, and is included in seventy NDAs.
-There are twenty patents protecting this compound.
+Amphetamine is the generic ingredient in thirty-one branded drugs marketed by Neos Theraps Inc, Neos Theraps, Actavis Labs Fl Inc, Teva, Takeda Pharms Usa, Actavis Elizabeth, Ani Pharms, Ascent Pharms Inc, Aurolife Pharma Llc, Elite Labs Inc, Granules, Impax Labs, Lannett Co Inc, Lupin, Nesher Pharms, Ph Health, Rhodes Pharms, Specgx Llc, Sun Pharm Inds Inc, Sun Pharm Industries, Teva Pharms Usa, Barr Labs Inc, Teva Womens, Accord Hlthcare, Alkem Labs Ltd, Alvogen, Barr, Cediprof Inc, Corepharma, Epic Pharma Llc, Nuvo Pharm, Oryza, Sandoz, Teva Pharms, Zydus Pharms, Ucb Inc, Azurity, Amneal Pharms, Bionpharma, Dr Reddys Labs Sa, Glenmark Pharms Ltd, Lannett, Novast Labs, Prinston Inc, Sanaluz, Senores Pharms, and Tris Pharma Inc, and is included in seventy NDAs.
+There are twenty-one patents protecting this compound.
 Additional information is available in the individual branded drug profile pages.

 Amphetamine has two patent family members in two countries.